Jerry Cantrell: Equipment

-Apart from his signature G&L Guitars, Cantrell has also been seen playing a Telecaster, a Fender Standard Stratocaster Brown Sunburst, a Gibson Les Paul most notably an Ivory White Les Paul with torch burn marks that Cantrell made all over the guitar, which is the guitar that Cantrell has used on all of the Alice in Chains albums along with the original Blue Dress G&L. Also a Gibson Custom Shop Jerry Cantrell SG, a 1952 Goldtop Les Paul, an Ernie Ball Music Man EVH that was a gift from Eddie Van Halen in the 1990s, but has been stolen from Cantrell, a dark blue Mosrite Ventures model, a Dean Michael Schenker USA V, and Dean Soltero guitars.
-The Ernie Ball Music Man EVH Guitar that was stolen in 2001 was returned to him and made an appearance at a gig in 2018.
+Aside from his main G&L models, Cantrell is known to use a selection of Gibson Les Paul models, most notably an Alpine White-finished Les Paul Custom with numerous torch burn marks in the finish.
+Cantrell has used this guitar on every Alice in Chains album, along with the original 'Blue Dress' G&L. In 2022, Epiphone released a signature Les Paul Custom for Cantrell, named 'Wino' due to its dark Wine Red finish.

+On other occasions, he has been seen with a Fender Telecaster, a Gibson SG and Explorer, an Ernie Ball Music Man EVH (a gift from Eddie Van Halen in the 1990s before its theft in 2001) a Mosrite Ventures model, a Dean Michael Schenker USA V, and Dean Soltero guitars.
+The Ernie Ball Music Man EVH signature model, stolen in 2001, was eventually returned to Cantrell and was used live in 2018.

-Cantrell used a variety of amplifiers such as those made by Bogner, Mesa Boogie and Marshall throughout his career.
-He has most recently been using a signature amp called the, 'JJ100' made for him by Friedman Amplification.
+Cantrell has used a variety of amplifiers made by Bogner, Mesa Boogie and Marshall throughout his career.
+Most recently, he has been using a signature amp, the JJ100, made for him by Friedman Amplification.

 In 2010, Jim Dunlop introduced the "JC95 Cantrell Signature Cry Baby", Cantrell's signature Cry Baby wah pedal, based on the original Jimi Hendrix Wah pedal that Cantrell used since his early days.
 The lyrics to "Black Gives Way to Blue" are printed on the base plate of the pedal.
 In 2013, a limited edition of the pedal was released in black and red featuring the cover artwork for the album The Devil Put Dinosaurs Here, and the lyrics to "Stone" on the bottom.
 In January 2019, Dunlop released a new version of the pedal, with a design based on Cantrell's tribal orca tattoo created by Coast Salish artist Joe Wilson, and lyrics for the Alice in Chains song "Rainier Fog" on the bottom plate.